cyrusae/oceanside/README.md

 - Make text flow/wrap around non-section break images on large screens
 - Make those images exceed main column width (staggered next to text) on very large screens

+### stylesheet(s)

+- Light text on dark (override for *fragment*s with special-case backgrounds), sans-serif body text
+- Links in monospace
+- Flexbox (in most cases, a single column with sequential rows; see 'Stretch goals')

+#### Image types and their needs:

+##### Backgrounds:

+- Need a fallback background color that will interact similarly with the text
+- Parallax animation to create sense that the background is the same height as the text is long
+- If of a *fragment* requiring different text colors, specify alternate text color

+##### Backdrops (the hovering ones):

+- Backdrops' failure state is "does not display", nothing is dependent on this
+- Backdrops need enter/exit animations including how long to hang around scrolling along with the text

+##### Foreground images:

+- Need a 'background' of themselves blurred in order to create some desired effects
+- Specify any effects on entering or leaving viewport
+- Specify maximum width and relevant behavior: full width with regards to text? what if that's too large?
+- Alt text displayed on click (?)

+##### Highlight quotes:

+- Image is itself a background; need fallback background color to match
+- Format text within the image: serif, appropriate colors, ability to ignore *Triad* if necessary (**how?**)
+- **How to:** make the text resize so that it's always going to fit inside a div whose size is defined by the size of the background image?

+#### Credits page:

+- Dark text on light, serif body text

 ## resources

 ### image sources